To help investigate the cause of recurrent or inappropriate blood clotting; to help diagnose an antithrombin deficiency

 Preferably a couple of months after a thrombotic episode and not whilst taking, or for at least 6 weeks after taking anticoagulants.
 Occasionally testing may be requested if you are not responding as your doctor expected to heparin anticoagulation therapy

 A blood sample taken from a vein in your arm

 No test preparation is needed.

-Antithrombin testing measures the function and quantity of antithrombin.
+Antithrombin testing measures the function and quantity of antithrombin in the blood.
 Antithrombin is a protein produced by the liver to help control blood clotting.
 Normally, when a blood vessel is injured, the body activates a series of coagulation factors, in a process called the coagulation cascade, to form a blood clot and prevent further blood loss.
 Antithrombin helps to regulate this process by inhibiting the action of several activated coagulation factors, chiefly thrombin and factor Xa to slow down the process and prevent excessive or inappropriate clotting.

-There are two major causes antithrombin deficiency:
+There are two major causes of antithrombin deficiency: